< Pelvic inlet and outlet >

 In both sexes, there are the umbilical artery and the middle rectal artery.
 The umbilical artery gives off the superior vesical artery going to the urinary bladder, then becomes the medial umbilical ligament (Fig. 6-36) inside the medial umbilical fold (Fig. 6-28).

 The lymph in the lower limb ascends to the external iliac node via the deep inguinal node (Fig. 8-10) or the superficial inguinal node (Fig. 8-3).
-The lymph in the pelvis and perineum goes to the internal iliac node.
+The lymph in the pelvis, perineum goes to the internal iliac node.
 The entire lymph flows to the common iliac node and then the lumbar node where it encounters the lymph from the abdominal wall.
-Eventually the lymph from the abdominal wall, pelvis, perineum, and lower limbs passes the lumbar lymphatic trunk to empty into the chyle cistern (Fig. 6-47).
-The intestinal lymphatic trunk (from abdominal cavity) has been introduced in the abdomen chapter (Fig. 6-46).
+Eventually the lymph from the lower limbs, pelvis, perineum, and abdominal wall passes the lumbar lymphatic trunk to empty into the chyle cistern (Fig. 6-49).
+The intestinal lymphatic trunk (from the abdominal cavity) has been introduced in the abdomen chapter (Fig. 6-48).

 < Male urogenital system >